 Contact your energy supplier to find out more and for energy efficiency advice.
-Or visit gov.uk/improve-energy-efficiency or call 0800 444202.
+In England or Wales, visit gov.uk/improve-energy-efficiency or call 0800 098 7950.
+In Scotland, contact Home Energy Scotland (0808 808 2282, homeenergyscotland.org).

 You can also contact your local council to find out about energy efficiency schemes in your area.
-Visit gov.uk/find-local-council or call the Local Government Association on 020 7664 3000 for contact details.
+Visit gov.uk/find-local-council.